- Our winter trips start at the end of November (depending on weather) and continue until April.

-- Included in the cost of every trip are: VAT, guiding, outdoor winter clothing, required permits, insurances, fuel and transfers between our activity locations and Inari village.
+- Included in the cost of every trip are: guiding, outdoor winter clothing, required permits, insurances, fuel, taxes and transfers between our activity locations and Inari village.

 Drivers & riders

-- For husky and reindeer safaris are 2 people per sled.
+- For husky and reindeer safaris, there are 2 people per sled.

 - For snowmobile safaris there are 2 people per snowmobile unless otherwise requested, in which case an additional single supplement is paid.
 When there are 2 people per snowmobile, they can switch drivers halfway through the trip.

-- During snowmobile safaris, children sit in a sled pulled by the guide's snowmobile.
+- During snowmobile safaris, children sit in a sled pulled by the guide’s snowmobile, for safety reasons.